2000 Super League season: Wide to West

 St Helens, who finished second in the regular season table, hosted Bradford Bulls for the qualifying play-off in week one of the play-offs.
 One of Super League's most well known tries was scored in the final seconds of the match.
 Bradford led the game 11–10 into the final minute when, deep in the St Helens half with the match seemingly lost, St Helens were awarded a penalty.
-The try scored on the second tackle by Chris Joynt became known as "Wide to West" due to the phrase being used in live commentary by Eddie Hemmings.
-St Helens won 16–11.
+This led to St Helens scoring the final points of the match, winning 16–11.

-Eddie Hemmings and Mike Stephenson commentated for Sky Sports:
+Eddie Hemmings and Mike Stephenson commentated for Sky Sports: The try scored on the second tackle, of the final play, by Chris Joynt, became known as "Wide to West" due to the phrase being used in live commentary by Eddie: